centrahq/api-documentation/pages/03.fe-development/09.subscriptions/docs.md

  - quantity of products subscribed for.

 #### Changing subscription quantity
 The customer is allowed to subscribe to more than one unit of the product if she or he wishes.
 During subscription lifetime it is also possible to adjust that quantity.
 It is always possible do decrease the quantity down to 1.
-If the custome wishes to change product quantity to 0 they should pause or cancel the subscription.
+If the customer wishes to change product quantity to 0 they should pause or cancel the subscription.

-It is only possible to increase the product quantity if subscribed item is still available in the same plan with the same plan properties (discount, interval).
+It is only possible to increase the product quantity if the subscribed item is still available in the same plan with the same plan properties (discount, interval).
 If any of those values is changed one should add a subscription to a contract instead.

 ## ShopAPI